merenlab/merenlab.org/_posts/anvio/2018-09-04-structural-biology-with-anvio.md

 {:.notice}
 **Citation**: [doi:10.1093/bioinformatics/bty419](https://doi.org/10.1093/bioinformatics/bty419)

 NGL (NGL) is an open-source project for visualizing biomolecules.
-This browser-based solution to visualization means you don't have to install anything, and you can thank them for that.
-We are continually being impressed with NGL's excellent code and documentation, as well as with their open-source approach to science.
+This browser-based solution to visualization means you don't have to install anything, and you can thank them for that. Özcan has been the mastermind behind incorporating NGL's visualizations into anvi'o, and says he continues to be impressed with their excellent code, documentation, and open-source approach to science.

 # The structure database